Why Recommended Dietary Allowances often aren’t enough in pregnancy

 - Traditional healing practices used across cultures for thousands of years

 Easy-to-take vanilla powder even nauseous mamas love.
 Pairs best with a smoothie or latte alongside a meal.
 Comes in a convenient 30-day supply.Shop Now

 Okay, I get it.
 I need a better Prenatal.
 Where can I find the optimal one for me?

-When we were looking for a high quality prenatal, we researched hundreds of products and could not find one that fully met our needs (read what we are using in the meantime).
+When we were looking for a high quality prenatal, we researched hundreds of products and could not find one that fully met our needs.

 trusted education is needed.